rustwasm/rustwasm.github.io/_posts/2018-10-24-multithreading-rust-and-wasm.md

 spawned a huge number of exciting projects which work today across all major browsers.
 Rust has capitalized on the wasm MVP's success as well with tools like [`wasm-bindgen`] and [`wasm-pack`] by making the MVP feel less minimal.
-WebAssembly is yet more ambitious, though!
+WebAssembly is [yet more ambitious][post-mvp], though!
 Since inception it's always been intended to extend the [WebAssembly specification][spec] with new features and functionality.

 One of the features I'm particularly excited about coming down the pike for WebAssembly is the [threads] proposal.
 The threading proposal was unfortunately